 Yes, the university has a commitment to meaningful education around the SDGs across the university that is relevant and applicable to all students.

-Examples of how courses address the SDGs:
+Examples of how courses address the SDGs include:

 • SDG 2: food